mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/project.md

 ![Birthday Card Project](/static/courses/csintro/iteration/birthday-card.jpg)

-In this project, you will create a program with loops, variables, and parameters, then design and build an object that uses the micro:bit program and sound, display, and motion in some way.
+In this project, you will create a program with loops, variables, and parameters, then design and build an object that uses the Ragga program and sound, display, and motion in some way.

 ## Project expectations